Javier Baez reminds Cubs that Ian Happ isn't only young player who can hit

 "Usually I start slow," said Baez, who raised his average to .248.
 "I've been doing it since I was in Double-A. I keep working and I see I'm getting better."

 Not long ago, Maddon wasn't sure if a rookie could come up and stick around when all bodies were healthy, but he has pivoted because of Happ's stellar start.
-That means a tough decision is looming, because the Cubs have already indicated they'd like to keep eight relievers.
+That means a tough decision is looming, because the Cubs already have indicated they'd like to keep eight relievers.
 It means pinch hitter Tommy La Stella could be on the move -- except his OPS is second on the team only to Happ, if in a limited sample size.
 Maybe the Cubs will change course again and send a pitcher down.
 Maddon seems to know how to make it all work.

 "I like our bench guys getting a chance to start," Maddon said, continuing to plead his case for everyone to stick around.
 "If you don't have the requisite talent on the bench to permit that to occur, then you don't want to do it."